SalomePlatform/adao/doc/en/advanced.rst

 names are "*DirectOperator*", "*TangentOperator*" and "*AdjointOperator*", as described in the last subsection of the chapter :ref:`section_reference`.
 The operator script files has to be modified.

+.. [#] For more information on YACS, see the *YACS module* and its integrated help available from the main menu *Help* of the SALOME platform.